Fujio-Turner/cb_completed_request/README.md

 - **By Day**: Best for ranges > 1 month (long-term trends)

 **⚠️ Warning**: Large date ranges with fine-grained groupings may cause chart rendering errors.
 The tool will alert you and suggest better combinations.

+## Changelog

+### Version 3.1.0 (2025-01-20)
+**New Features & Enhancements:**
+- **Dashboard Tab Improvements**:
+  - Converted "Primary Scan Usage" pie chart to "Primary Indexes Used" donut chart
+  - Added intelligent warning system that only appears when primary indexes are detected
+  - Integrated "Learn More" link to Couchbase best practices documentation
+  - Enhanced visual design with better color contrast and readability
+- **Index Query Flow Tab Enhancements**:
+  - Improved primary index detection to include indexes ending with `*_primary`
+  - Enhanced visual highlighting for all primary index variants
+  - Better coverage of primary index naming patterns (`#primary`, `bucket_primary`, etc.)
+- **User Experience**:
+  - Cleaner interface with conditional warnings only when relevant
+  - Educational resources directly integrated into the tool
+  - More intuitive visual feedback for performance optimization opportunities

+### Version 3.0.1 & Earlier
+- See git history for previous version changes

 ## Troubleshooting